GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### When I am working on a problem I never think about beauty.
-I think only how to solve the problem.
-But when I have finished, if the solution is not beautiful, I know it is wrong.
+> ### I will, in fact, claim that the difference between a bad programmer and a good one is whether he considers his code or his data structures more important.
+Bad programmers worry about the code.
+Good programmers worry about data structures and their relationships.
 >
-> ~ *Buckminster Fuller*
+> ~ *Linus Torvalds*

 ---
 ## 🏎 Quick Facts